Draugr: Written corpus

-Haugbúi (mound-dweller)
+Mound dweller (haugbúi)

-The haugbúi, meaning "mound-dweller" or "howe-dweller" (composite of haugr, "mound", cognate to English "how, howe, height", and búi, "dweller", from búa, "reside"), the dead body living within its tomb, is a variation of the draugr.
-The notable difference between the two was that the haugbui cannot leave its grave site and only attacks those who trespass upon their territory.
+Haugbúi (højbo, haugbonde, högbo) is a variation of the draugr.
+It means "mound dweller", i.e. the dead body living within its mound (tomb), compounding haugr ("mound"), also found in dialectal English as "how, howe" (related to "height"), and búi ("dweller, inhabitant, resident"), from búa ("dwell, reside, inhabit"), related to "by, be"; lit. 'howe-by:er'.
+The notable difference from a draug is that a mound dweller doesn't leave its grave site and only attacks those who trespass upon their territory.

-Beings in British folklore such as Lincolnshire "shag-boys" and Scots "hogboons" derive their names from haugbui.
+Beings in British folklore such as Lincolnshire "shag-boy" and Scots "hogboon" derive their names from haugbui.

 A modern rendering is also barrow-wight, popularized by J. R. R. Tolkien in his novels, however, initially used for the draugr in Eiríkur Magnússon's and William Morris' 1869 translation of Grettis saga, long before Tolkien employed the term; (Note: Burns citing Gilliver et al. (2009) [2006].
 The Ring of Words: Tolkien and the Oxford English Dictionary, pp. 214–216.) rendering Icelandic "Sótti haugbúinn með kappi" as "the barrow-wight setting on with hideous eagerness".

-Overall classification

-Ghost with physical body

-The draugr is a "corporeal ghost" with a physical, tangible body and not an "imago," and in tales, it is often delivered a "second death" by the destruction of the animated corpse.
-(Note: "The will appears to be strong, strong enough to draw the hugr [animate will] back to one's body.
-These reanimated individuals were known as draugr.
-However, though the dead might live again, they could also die again.
-Draugrs die a "second death" as Chester Gould calls it, when their bodies decay, are burned, dismembered or otherwise destroyed".)
+Troll

+The term draugr is partially synonymous with troll, and both share many similarities and features in older folklore.
+Rather than the modern depiction of monstrous humanoids with big noses, trolls were originally rather esoteric malevolent supernatural beings, by analogy synonymous with 'demon, devil, and thereof malignant spirits', including ghosts, but also branching into the concept of esoteric fairytale races, like jötunns and hidden people/troll-folk, etc. For comparison, the word "troll" is part of one of the common words for magic in the Nordic languages: "troll-dom" (trolldómr, trolddom, trolldom, trolldom).